netascode/ansible-dc-vxlan/docs/SWITCH_DISCOVERY_CREDENTIALS_GUIDE.md

 ### 4. Configure AAA Remote Credential Passthrough (Recommended)

-When using the same service account for NDFC controller access (`ND_USERNAME`) and switch discovery (`NDFC_SW_DISCOVERY_USERNAME`), you should enable **AAA Remote Credential Passthrough** in NDFC.
+When using the same service account for ND controller access (`ND_USERNAME`) and switch discovery (`NDFC_SW_DISCOVERY_USERNAME`), you should enable **AAA Remote Credential Passthrough** in ND.
 This feature automatically propagates credentials to switches without manual configuration.

 **Benefits:**
 - Automatically sets LAN credentials on switches